Master in Audiology Programs in Cincinnati

 Other topics covered by audiology courses may include speech-reading training, hearing aid orientation and auditory perceptual training.
 Audiology graduate courses equip students with the knowledge and hands-on experience needed to enhance their interpersonal, communication, interpretive, diagnostic and objectivity skills.
 Once students earn a Masters or PhD degree in audiology, they will be ready for the next chapter of their journey to becoming audiology professionals.

 In order to enter audiology careers, students will need to gain state certification in addition to earning a Masters in audiology.
 Students may opt to also obtain the Certification of Clinical Competence in Audiology from the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC), which is part of the American Speech-Language Hearing Association (ASHA).

 Graduates with a Masters degree in audiology may find that there are interesting career opportunities that may be available to them.
 After all, we are an aging society these days, and as the baby boomer generation approaches retirement age, audiologists will be kept busy for years treating hearing loss and balance disorders.

 Audiologists might identify potential career opportunities in a wide variety of settings including; educational institutions, hospitals, community and private clinics, and assisted-living facilities.
 Some students may go on to pursue audiology careers with local, state or federal governments.

-According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $69,720 in 20121.
+According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $81,030 in May 2020.
 Careers in audiology may be extremely rewarding.
 They might also be exciting due to the advances being made in the field by audiology leaders around the world.
 Audiology provides an opportunity to work on the cutting-edge of science while helping people and enhancing quality of life in the process.
+(Source: BLS.gov)